Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 33:
 - By RetroAdvance64.
 - A direct remake to the original robot.
 Properly references Doomguy from DOOM (1993).

+robot 34:
+- By AlexisDrawz.
+- In Collab W. Asren!
+(Thank you so much brother).

 robot 35:
 - By NHJ.